gdg-norway/devfest/content/_index.md

                 url="./speakers"
                 icon="right" >}} -->

-### Our awesome speakers will be announced very soon! please stay tuned!
+### We will start announcing our awesome speakers very soon.
+Please stay tuned!

-You might be our spkear this year?
-So please submit your talk proposals! <a class="btn"  href="http://bit.ly/devfest-norway-2020-cfp" target="_blank">Submit CFP</a>
+You might too be our speaker this year!
+Please submit your talk proposals following the link below. <a class="btn"  href="http://bit.ly/devfest-norway-2020-cfp" target="_blank">Submit CFP</a>

 {{% /home-speakers %}}